 Enable Rich Pins

-The next step is to enable rich pins within your
+The next step in setting up your Pinterest Business Account is to enable rich pins within your

 If you’re wondering what rich pins are, they are simply a way for Pinterest to show your pins with more information and context on them.
 It includes the metadata from your website so that more information is available on the pin which increases engagement.